FIFO jobs are a different kind of career path.

 Some FIFO jobs care much more about practical ability than academic credentials.

-The best FIFO job for you depends on your background, risk tolerance, skills, and lifestyle goals.
+The best FIFO job for you depends on your background, risk tolerance, skills, body, certifications, family situation, and lifestyle goals.

 Trade jobs are some of the strongest FIFO career paths.